Disclosure: This article contains affiliate links and as an Amazon Associate, we earn from qualifying purchases made through our links.

 Now, let’s understand the difference.

-Definition Phono switch means that the signals output by the turntable are at the pre-amplification stage and a reverse RIAA equalization curve is not applied.
-The line switch means that the signals output by the turntable are at the post-amplification stage and a reverse RIAA equalization curve is already applied.
+Definition | Phono switch means that the signals output by the turntable are at the pre-amplification stage, and a reverse RIAA equalization curve is not applied. | The line switch means that the signals output by the turntable are at the post-amplification stage, and a reverse RIAA equalization curve is already applied. |

-Output (In Volts) The output ranges between 0.0003V to 0.006V (depending on the cartridge and its variant).
-The output is at a standardized level i.e. 0.316V.
+Output (In Volts) | The output ranges between 0.0003V to 0.006V (depending on the cartridge and its variant). | The output is at a standardized level, i.e., 0.316V. |

-Sound Quality Better than line level signals Good
+Sound Quality | Better than line-level signals | Good |

-Direct Connectivity to Speakers or Amplifiers No. You must have a phono preamp in between phono signals and an amplifier or powered speakers.
-Yes.
-You can directly transmit the signals to line level input of the receiver or powered speakers.
+Direct Connectivity to Speakers or Amplifiers | No, you need to use a phono preamp. | Yes, you can directly transmit the signals to the line-level input of the receiver or powered speakers. |

 So, this is the brief difference between the phono and line switch on the turntable.